piersholt/wilhelm-docs/address.md

 ## Addresses

-- 8-bit addressing
+- 8-bit addressing (256 unique addressess).
-- Addresses are assigned fro
-- Addresses are programed from the factory
-- The addresses are preprogramed from the factory

-- Device addresses are preprogramed from the factory
+- Bus devices have a preassigned address from factory
 - The 8-bit address pool is shared between every model that utilises this bus system. e.g. once the address `0x69` was allocated to the elektronic bodymodule of the E31, it was not used again, even on models to which the device was not applicable to.

 ### Address Index